voiceip/tinyphone/README.md

 #open tinyphone/tinyphone.sln in visual studio 2015 and compile it (you will need to compile the dependencies in lib/* folder)
 run tinyphone/Debug/tinyphone.exe
 ```

+### Fixing the LIBPATH Issue
+Ensure the LIBPATH in Visual Studio project properties for tinyphone accurately points to the directories where the compiled libraries are located, including the correct path for libcurl and other dependencies.

+**Note for Visual Studio 2019**
+double check the `E:\lib\curl\builds` directory and verify that sub directory `libcurl-vc-x86-release-dll-ipv6-sspi-winssl` matches the LIBPATH Visual Studio tends to create the directory: `libcurl-vc**19**-x86-release-dll-ipv6-sspi-winssl`
+You can update the LIBPATH to match `libcurl-vc**19**-x86-release-dll-ipv6-sspi-winssl` (doc)[https://learn.microsoft.com/en-us/cpp/build/reference/libpath-additional-libpath?view=msvc-170]
+or manually rename the folder to match what is in your LIBPATH

 ## Issues & Contribution